 - WATERS OF THE COMMONWEALTH

-- All waters within the jurisdiction of the commonwealth, including, without limitation, rivers, streams, lakes, ponds, springs, impoundments, estuaries, wetlands, costal waters, and groundwater.
+- All waters within the jurisdiction of the commonwealth, including, without limitation, rivers, streams, lakes, ponds, springs, impoundments, estuaries, wetlands, coastal waters, and groundwater.

 This chapter shall apply to flows entering the municipally owned storm drainage system (MS4), stormwater discharges, and indirect stormwater discharges.

-Prior to the issuance of any stormwater discharge permit for any proposed development listed below, the Superintendent must approve a stormwater management plan, or a waiver of the requirement for a stormwater management plan.
-In addition the user must submit the required stormwater discharge permit application per § 231-9.
-No person shall, on or after the effective date of this chapter, initiate any land clearing; land grading, earth moving or development activities without first complying with this chapter.
+Prior to the issuance of any stormwater discharge permit for any proposed development listed below, the Superintendent must approve a stormwater management plan or a waiver of the requirement for a stormwater management plan.
+In addition, the user must submit the required stormwater discharge permit application per § 231-9.
+No person shall, on or after the effective date of the chapter, initiate any land clearing; land grading, earthmoving or development activities without first complying with this chapter.
 The following uses shall be required to submit drainage reports, plans, construction drawings, specifications and as-built information in conformance with the requirements of this chapter:

 Any new source commercial, industrial, residential and institutional structures under the same ownership, with at least 4,000 gross square feet of impervious surface.

 Redevelopment or additions to existing commercial, industrial, residential and institutional uses which result in a total impervious surface area of greater than 4,000 gross square feet.

 Any activity that disturbs one acre or more of land.